okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/create-guide/index.md

 ### Prerequisites

-In this section, specify any prerequisites required before the customer configures your provisioning integration in Okta.
+In this section, specify any prerequisites required before your customer configures your provisioning integration in Okta.
 Examples may include enabling specific Okta features or SKUs, enabling API access to your SCIM server, or adding a particular version of an app in Okta.

 For example:

-`When using SAML as the SSO mode with provisioning, a specific account plan needs to be enabled on the application side for silent activation.`
+> When using SAML as the SSO mode with provisioning, a specific account plan needs to be enabled on the application side for silent activation.

 ### Supported Features